trex-paxos/trex-paxos-jvm/README.md

 We use `highestAccepted` to learn the full range of slots that a majority of nodes know that the last leader attempted to fix.

-In this implementation a new leader first issues `prepare` for the slot higher than the last knows to be fixed.
+In this implementation a new leader first issues `prepare` for the slot higher than the last it knows to be fixed.
 The new leader will instantaneously send the response message to itself which includes it's own `highestAccepted`.
 When it gets a majority positive response it computes `max(highestAccepted)`